ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 ## Data Privacy considerations

+The use of live data for testing, where the data contains personal information, is almost certainly incompatible with the initial specified, explicit and legitimate purpose\(s\) known to data subjects.
+In effect, the data subject didn't know that their data would be used for test purposes.

 There are sometimes valid reasons when you do need to use live data for test purposes but they are normally the exception rather than the norm and typically looked at on a case by case basis where appropriate risk management calls can be taken.

 Looking at datasets being pulled out of databases are a prime example of where you may need to use live data to make sure that a software application is functioning correctly.
 For some things it is not always possible to use synthetic data.